 The second reason is that lifters do not include enough variation, leading to improper activation of this large muscle, which is further grouped into upper, mid, and lower pecs.

-How to Build & Train Those Pesky Muscles That Are Difficult to Grow
+How to Build & Train the Hardest Muscle to Grow

 Fortunately, lifters can subdue these challenging and pesky muscles that are difficult to grow by increasing volume or frequency to stimulate their growth adequately.
 It doesn’t matter if it is a powerlifter physique vs a bodybuilder physique, these cues will apply to both sets of gym goers.
 Here is a full list with pics of cues to address the stubborn muscles.